JarekB-dev/byron-air/README.md

 ### Unfixed bugs

 - Currently I have a problem when User is trying to input too long name then Reservation Details table is displayed incorrectly in the console due to 80 character width.

+<a name="deployment"></a>

+# $${\color{orange}Deployment}$$

+- Navigate to heroku.com & log in.

+- Click "new" and create a new App.

+- Give the application a name and then choose your region and Click "Create app".

+- On the next page click on the Settings tab to adjust the settings.

+- Click on the 'config vars' button.

+- Supply a KEY of PORT and it's value of 8000.
+Then click on the "add" button.

+- Add data from CREDS.json to link Google Sheet.

+- Buildpacks now need to be added.

+- These install future dependancies that we need outside of the requirements file.

+- Select Python first and then node.js and click save.

+$${\color{red}Make \space sure \space they \space are\space in\space this\space order\space !!!}$$

+- Then go to the deploy section and choose your deployment method.

+- To connect with github select github and confirm.

+- Search for your repository select it and click connect.

+- You can choose to either deploy using automatic deploys which means heroku will rebuild the app everytime you push your changes.

+- For this option choose the branch to deploy and click enable automatic deploys.

+- This can be changed at a later date to manual.

+- Manual deployment deploys the current state of a branch.

+- Click deploy branch.

+- We can now click on the open App button above to view our application.